 - Students can conduct basic research on how much needs may cost.
-They can look at prices of items you would find in a grocery store, deciding what kinds of things they would buy as needs and what they would purchase as wants.
+They can look at the prices of items they would find in a grocery store, deciding what kinds of things they would buy as needs and what they would purchase as wants.

 Kindergarten Lesson Plan #2

 As one of the foundations of economics, the concept of scarcity is essential to start teaching early on to your students.
 Scarcity is when there are not enough products, goods, or services to go around, which affects the cost and availability of specific things.
 You can explain that this idea impacts all areas of life, from food to technology to basic needs.
 Scarcity can impact land, water, housing, healthcare, and more, and showing your kindergartners that resources do run out or dwindle is crucial.

 Getting your students to understand scarcity is straightforward but becomes complex quickly when linking it to financial resources and money management.
 For these little ones, the most important thing to show them is how everything is limited.
 Some ways to demonstrate this include:

 - Create an activity that displays many objects in separate categories: chocolate bars, books, toys, and others.
 Give kids a time limit and let them choose a specific number of items as possible (watch how fast the chocolate goes!).
 They will begin to see that scarcity will affect everyone, whether in their primary “wants” or things that they may not prioritize.
 Students will have several items in front of them and need to consider if they chose wisely, were emotionally affected by the process, and how they chose the objects they did.